-The infectious diseases (ID) learning experience is a 4-week rotation centered around ID and antibiotic stewardship (ABS) services.
+The infectious diseases learning experience is a 5-week rotation centered around ID and Antibiotic Stewardship (ABS) services.
 This learning experience is designed to develop the resident’s knowledge and skills pertaining to the provision of infectious diseases pharmacotherapy.
-Collecting and analyzing patient information, designing evidence based therapeutic regimens, communicating regimens and monitoring plans, as well as appropriately documenting direct patient care activities are emphasized through daily work with the infectious disease pharmacist, infectious diseases physicians, and infection control personnel.
+Collecting and analyzing patient information, designing evidence based therapeutic regimens, communicating these regimens and monitoring plans, as well as appropriately documenting direct patient care activities are emphasized through daily work with the infectious disease pharmacist, infectious diseases physicians, and infection control personnel.

 Pharmacy Administration and Management